-Coffee is an incredibly healthy beverage.
-It contains hundreds of bioactive compounds that contribute to its powerful health benefits.
+Coffee contains hundreds of bioactive compounds that contribute to its potentially powerful health benefits.

-- Caffeine: The main active ingredient in coffee, caffeine stimulates the central nervous system.
-It is the most commonly consumed psychoactive substance worldwide (6).
+- Caffeine.
+The main active ingredient in coffee, caffeine stimulates the central nervous system.

-- Chlorogenic acids (CGAs): These polyphenol antioxidants may benefit some biological pathways, such as blood sugar metabolism and high blood pressure, both of which are related to the risk of age-related mental decline (7, 8).
+- Chlorogenic acids.
+These polyphenol antioxidants may benefit some biological pathways, such as blood sugar metabolism and high blood pressure.

-- Cafestol and kahweol: Present in coffee’s natural oil, high amounts of these compounds are found in unfiltered coffee.
-They may be good for the liver and protect against cancer, but a high intake may raise LDL cholesterol (9, 10, 11).
+- Cafestol and kahweol.
+Present in coffee’s natural oil, these compounds are found in high amounts in unfiltered coffee.

-- Trigonelline: This alkaloid compound is unstable at high heat and during roasting forms nicotinic acid, also known as niacin (vitamin B3).
-Trigonelline may also help prevent dental cavities by inhibiting bacterial growth (12).
+- Trigonelline.
+This alkaloid compound is unstable at high heat, and during roasting it forms nicotinic acid, also known as niacin (vitamin B3).

-Bottom Line: Coffee is an incredibly healthy beverage packed with hundreds of biologically active compounds, including caffeine, chlorogenic acid, trigonelline, cafestol and kahweol.
+Coffee can be a healthy beverage, packed with hundreds of biologically active compounds, including caffeine, chlorogenic acid, trigonelline, cafestol, and kahweol.

-Caffeine affects the central nervous system in several ways.
+Caffeine affects the central nervous system (CNS) in several ways.

-However, the effects are mainly believed to stem from the way caffeine interacts with adenosine receptors (15).
+The effects are mainly believed to stem from the way caffeine interacts with adenosine receptors (4).

 Caffeine and adenosine have a similar molecular structure.
 So when caffeine is present in the brain, it competes with adenosine to bind to the same receptors.